 The facility is required to have and implement a Fugitive Emissions Plan (FEP) for the plant yard, material storage piles and all material handling operations.
 This plan was last updated in February of 2018 and was included as part of the ROP renewal application.
-There is no record of this, or previous versions of this plan being approved.
-This plan will be reviewed and approved if warranted.
+This plan was approved on July 2021 following the inspection that year.
 Housekeeping at the facility appeared good.
 No fugitive visible emissions were noted at the facility.